trilitech/ledger-app-tezos-wallet/README.md

 :; make integration-tests
 ```

-NOTE: the full integration tests are [currently] only available for the Nano S. The basic tests can be run for all
+NOTE: the full integration tests are [currently] only available for
-devices with:
+the Nano device.
+The basic tests can be run for all devices with:

 ```
 :; make integration_tests_basic